trezor/blockbook/docs/api.md

 ### Websocket API

 Websocket interface is provided at `/websocket/`.
-The interface also can be explored using Blockbook Websocket Test Page found at `/test-websocket.html`.
+The interface can be explored using Blockbook Websocket Test Page found at `/test-websocket.html`.

+The websocket interface provides the following requests:

+- getInfo
+- getBlockHash
+- getAccountInfo
+- getAccountUtxo
+- getTransaction
+- getTransactionSpecific
+- estimateFee
+- sendTransaction

+The client can subscribe to the following events:

+- new block added to blockchain
+- new transaction for given address (list of addresses)

+There can be always only one subscription of given event per connection, i.e. new list of addresses replaces previous list of addresses.